 18 Week Courses (semester 2) Quarter 3

-All courses will include a comprehensive midterm assessment that will count for 10% of the first term grade.
+All courses will include a comprehensive midterm assessment that will count for 10% of the final course grade.

-All courses will include a comprehensive, written final examination that will count for 20% of the final grade and will be given during the school-wide scheduled final exam window.
-Seniors will be exempt from non-State exams under the following parameters:
+All courses will include a comprehensive, written final examination that will count for 20% of the final course grade and will be given during the school-wide scheduled final exam window.
+Seniors will be exempt from non-state exams under the following parameters:

 Homework, Classwork, Assignments and Assessments